minimo6caracteres/tyron/community/contributors/design&marketing.md

 These are some issues to work on - feel free to add more, share ideas and questions.
 To make your contribution, [edit this file on GitHub](https://github.com/tyronNetwork/tyron/blob/master/community/contributors/design&marketing.md) :zap:

-> Learn how to make pull requests [here](https://github.com/tyronNetwork/tyron/blob/master/CONTRIBUTING.md), and keep in mind tyron's [code of conduct](https://github.com/tyronNetwork/tyron/blob/master/CODE_OF_CONDUCT.md).
+> Learn how to contribute [here](https://github.com/tyronNetwork/tyron/blob/master/CONTRIBUTING.md), and keep in mind tyron's [code of conduct](https://github.com/tyronNetwork/tyron/blob/master/CODE_OF_CONDUCT.md).
 Thank you!

 | Issue | Description | Idea or question | Username | Status |
 |---|---|---|---|---|